What is mediation?

 Mediation as a form of conflict resolution can be used for individuals or multi party / group conflicts.

-Here at Centre for Resolution, our mediation process is not one that is pressured or rushed, allowing you to make clear decisions.
+Here at Centre for Resolution in Worcester, our mediation process is not one that is pressured or rushed, allowing you to make clear decisions.

-is becoming more popular and is one of the quickest growing forms of Alternative Dispute Resolution (ADR).
-The courts are also actively encouraging this form of conflict resolution as it is time and cost effective, it empowers individuals and gives them control of the outcome.
+Mediation is becoming more popular and is one of the quickest growing forms of Alternative Dispute Resolution (ADR).
+The courts are also actively encouraging this form of conflict resolution as it is time and cost-effective, it empowers individuals and gives them control of the outcome.

 Centre for Resolution’s mediators understand the importance of listening and give you the necessary space to reflect on what is being said.